Phileosopher/commonplace/body-firstaid-minor.md

 # First aid for minor issues

+## Acne and blackheads

+Apply neem oil to the skin and navel

 ## Allergies

 Eat a spoonful of apple cider vinegar or a cup of yogurt